 Now consider the homomorphisms $\rho_j : \Gam_j \to \frakA_4$ induced by

-with the convention that the alternating group $\frakA_4$ acts on $\{1,2,3,4\}$ on the right\footnote{While not the authors' preference, this choice is for consistency with standard computer algebra software.}.
+with the convention that the alternating group $\frakA_4$ acts on $\{1,2,3,4\}$ on the right\footnote{While not the authors' preference, since actions in this paper are on the left, this choice is for consistency with standard computer algebra software.}.
 Let $\Lam_j$ be the kernel of $\rho_j$.
-Since $\rho_j$ is injective on the finite order elements of $\Gam_j$, it follows that $\Lam_j$ is torsion-free.

-Up to a choice of orientation on the upper half-plane $\bbH^2$, there is a unique uniformization of the $(2,3,12)$ triangle group, which by restriction to $\Lam_j$ determines a unique Riemann surface $C_j = \bbH^2 / \Lam_j$ with an action of $\frakA_4$ induced by $\rho_j$.
-An orbifold Euler characteristic calculation implies that $C_1$ and $C_2$ both have genus four.
-The following lemma is direct from the definitions of the homomorphisms and combinatorics of the associated coverings of orbifolds.
+It is easy to check that $\rho_j$ is surjective, so $\Lam_j$ has index 12 in $\Gam_j$.
+Moreover every element of finite order in $\Gam_1$ (resp.\ $\Gam_2$) is conjugate to a power of $a$, $b$, $c$ or $d$ (resp.\ a power of $[g,h]$).
+Using this, one easily checks for $j=1$ and $2$ that the homomorphism $\rho_j$ restricts to an injection on every finite subgroup of $\Gam_j$, so $\Lam_j$ is torsion-free.
+Using a fixed identification of $\Gam_0$ with a subgroup of $\PSL_2(\bbR)$ as in Section~\ref{sssec:tg2312} and its restriction to the subgroups $C_j$, we obtain a Riemann surface $C_j = \Lam_j \bs \bbH^2$ with an action of $\frakA_4$ induced by $\rho_j$.